amusecode/amuse/doc/tutorial/gravitational_dynamics_code_new.rst

 codes work in dimensionless N-body units, but by passing a **convert_nbody** instance the unit conversions can be handled automatically.

-The only part left to write now is the C++ interface.
+The only part left to write now is the c++ interface.
 As mentioned before, this must contain the corresponding functions of all legacy functions.
 Also note that **GravitationalDynamicsInterface** inherits from yet another interface, **CommonCodeInterface**, which contains four more legacy functions to be defined.